vdemichev/DiaNN/README.md

 --im-model tune_lib.tuned_im.pt
 ```

-DIA-NN 2.3 further allows to fine-tune also the fragmentation model, using --tune-fr.
+DIA-NN 2.3 and later further allow to fine-tune also the fragmentation model, using --tune-fr.
 Here, however, the end result is highly sensitive to the quality of the library used for tuning, and the tuned model should always be verified to perform better than the base model.
 For fragmentation model tuning it makes sense to further test the effect of --tune-restrict-layers as well as different learning rates as set by --tune-lr.

 **Generating the tuning library**.
 If there is no suitable tuning library, one can always generate it directly from DIA data.
 For this, select one or several 'good' (typically, largest size) runs that are expected to contain peptides with the modifications of interest.
 These runs can also come from some public data set.
 Make a predicted library with DIA-NN by specifying all modifications of interest as variable or fixed (including those the predictor has already been trained on, if you expect to find them in the raw data).
 In vast majority of cases the max number of variable modifications can be set to 1-3, going higher is unlikely to be beneficial.
 Search the raw files using this predicted library in **Proteoforms** scoring mode, with **Generate spectral library** selected and **MBR** disabled.
 If the search space is large, the data comes from timsTOF, Orbitrap or Orbitrap Astral, and you would like to obtain the results quicker, set **Speed: peak filtering** to **Ultra-fast**.
 Optional: to optimise the performance, change the name of the output library and search the data again using **Speed: RT/IM filtering** set to Relaxed and --im-window 0.2.
 Out of the two empirical libraries, choose the one with more modified peptides of interest detected.
 Use this empirical library for fine-tuning.
 If using DIA-NN to generate a tuning library for the fragmentation predictor, set **Library generation** strategy to **Full profiling**.